mongodb/docs-pymongo/source/includes/troubleshooting/tls.rst

 TLS protocols be disabled in some MongoDB deployments.
 Some deployments might disable TLS 1.0, while others might disable TLS 1.0 and TLS 1.1.

-No application changes are required for {+driver-short+} to make use of the newest TLS versions, but some operating system versions might not provide an OpenSSL version new enough to support them.
+No application changes are required for {+driver-short+} to use the newest TLS versions, but some operating system versions might not provide an OpenSSL version new enough to support them.